cloudify-cosmo/getcloudify.org/source/guide/3.2/installation.md

 For more info on the installation script, see [here](#installing-using-the-script).

+{%info title=The commercial plugins location%}
+After installing the packages, the commercial plugins can be found under `/cfy/cloudify-manager-blueprints-commercial`
+{%endinfo%}

+{% tip title=Tip %}
+It is recommended to copy the manager blueprints to a new folder to avoid dealing with permissions in the future, e.g.
+`cp -a /cfy/cloudify-manager-blueprints-commercial ~/my-manager-blueprints`
+{% endtip %}

 ### Ubuntu/Debian

 Installers for Debian based distros will be added in the future.